Grubbalisious/HCBB-API/README.md

 Feel free to report any issues, stay updated on new features, or simply join the community to connect with other players and developers!

+# 🙌 Contributors
+This project wouldn't have been possible without the efforts of the following people:

+Eco – Lead developer and maintainer.
+After Byfron security updates, Eco fully rewrote and modernized the scripts to work with the HCBB API, ensuring everything remained functional.

+Woofy – Created the original foundation of the scripts before Byfron was introduced.
+His early work served as the basis for everything that came after.

+Special thanks to everyone who helped make this project possible!